Joadevy/js-algorithms/README.md

 > js dalto course:
 - 'js dalto' contains exercises for learning javascript by the base of the language.
 Through each chapter of the course I learned more about and walked deep into the language by resolving different challenges.
-- '1 - Chapter' is about
+- '1 - Chapter' is about conditional sentences and their sintaxis.